Christian Walker Preview, Player Props: Diamondbacks vs. Astros

-Christian Walker -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Arizona Diamondbacks versus the Houston Astros, with J.P.
-France on the mound, on September 29 at 9:40 PM ET.
+Christian Walker -- with an on-base percentage of .279 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Houston Astros, with Justin Verlander on the hill, on September 30 at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the White Sox.
+He had a hitless showing in his last game (0-for-4) against the Astros.

 Sportsbook Promo Codes